Columbus Trusts Lawyer

 Here are some compelling reasons to consider incorporating a trust into your estate plan:

-• Avoid Probate: One common use of trusts today is to avoid the probate process by having property held and passed at death pursuant to the terms of the trusts rather than by a will.
+- Avoid Probate: One common use of trusts today is to avoid the probate process by having property held and passed at death pursuant to the terms of the trusts rather than by a will.
+This provides a quicker and often less contentious transfer of assets.

-• Asset Protection: Trusts can also be used to achieve other goals, such as creating a mechanism to manage property during the owner's lifetime (especially during any time that the property owner experiences difficulty in managing his or her financial affairs) and as an arrangement to facilitate later financial and estate planning.
+- Asset Protection: Trusts can also be used to achieve other goals, such as creating a mechanism to manage property during the owner's lifetime (especially during any time that the property owner experiences difficulty in managing his or her financial affairs) and as an arrangement to facilitate later financial and estate planning.
+Trusts can shield assets from creditors and legal claims, ensuring a greater level of financial security.

-• Flexibility.
-Some trusts are funded at creation, while others are funded at a later time.
-Trusts can even be funded at the grantor’s death by use of a pour over will.
+- Flexibility: Some trusts are funded at creation, while others are funded at a later time.
+Trusts can even be funded at the grantor’s death by use of a pour-over will.
 Clients can also partially or fully fund the trust while alive, which may create a favorable tax situation depending on the circumstances.
+This flexibility allows for personalized estate planning strategies to support varying financial goals.

-• Support for Dependents: Placing assets in a trust can provide liability protection, safeguarding them from seizure in the event of legal disputes.
+- Support for Dependents: Placing assets in a trust can provide liability protection, safeguarding them from seizure in the event of legal disputes.
 This liability protection can be extended to one's heirs.
 If a client is concerned about an adult child's vulnerability to litigation, putting money for them in a trust can protect them from divorce proceedings or other legal actions.
+This strategically ensures stability for future generations.

 Five-Star Client Testimonials